mortael/script.skinshortcuts/resources/docs/started/Getting Started.md

 #### Shortcut to Settings

-One side-effect of using Skin Shortcuts to manage the whole menu is that the user has the possibility to delete any shortcut, including those that they may later decide they do want.
+One side effect of using Skin Shortcuts to manage the whole menu is that the user has the possibility to delete any shortcut, including those that they may later decide they do want.
 In general, this is no issue as they can also add any shortcut, but if they delete a shortcut to settings it can lead to them being unable to edit the menu to add it back.

 There are a few methods you can use to prevent (or at least warn) the user deleted settings (see [Advanced Usage](../advanced/Advanced%20Usage.md)) but it's also worth considering adding alternative access to settings - such as on the shutdown menu - and be prepared to offer support to users who have deleted the link.

 #### Don't build individual groups

-By default, along with the main and submenu's, skin shortcuts will build `skinshortcuts-group-[groupname]`and `skinshortcuts-group-alt-[groupname]` (to be used depending on whether you want visibility conditions.
+By default, along with the main and submenu's, skin shortcuts will build `skinshortcuts-group-[groupname]`and `skinshortcuts-group-alt-[groupname]` to be used depending on whether you want visibility conditions.

 If you don't want these groups, you can tell Skin Shortcuts not to build them by including `&amp;options=noGroups` in your build command.